 Hamlet (part of the Theatre’s Youth Artists’ Chair program) follows Prince Hamlet’s quest for truth, justice and ultimately revenge following the death of his father and a ghostly visit.
 One of Shakespeare’s most famous tragedies, Hamlet’s journey reminds us all “to thine own self be true.”
 [Held off site.]
 Performances will take place Saturday, August 24, 2013.

 First Step to Stardom is sponsored by John Osher and WPEC-TV CBS12.

 About the Maltz Jupiter Theatre

-The not-for-profit Maltz Jupiter Theatre has become one of Florida’s preeminent professional theatres, committed to production and education through its collaborations with local and national artists.
-Currently the state’s largest award-winning regional theatre, the Theatre draws nearly 100,000 people annually, serves a subscription base of more than 7,611 and has world-class classroom facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of youth and adults.
+Now celebrating its 10th season, the not-for-profit Maltz Jupiter Theatre has become one of Florida’s preeminent professional theatres, committed to production and education through its collaborations with local and national artists.
+Currently the state’s largest award-winning regional theatre, the Theatre draws over 70,000 people annually, serves a subscription base of more than 7,530 and has world-class classroom facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of youth and adults.
 The Theatre is a member of the prestigious League of Resident Theatres and has earned numerous Carbonell Awards, South Florida’s highest honor for artistic excellence, including the prestigious Bill Von Maurer Award for Theatrical Excellence in 2012.
-For more information about the Theatre’s upcoming shows and Conservatory, visit www.jupitertheatre.org or call the box office at (561) 575-2223.
+For more information about the Theatre’s upcoming shows and Conservatory, visit www.jupitertheatre.orgor call the box office at (561) 575-2223.

 Linnea Brown (561) 972-6132